The Dream Makers (Singaporean season 2): Development and production

 The first season concluded with overwhelming success: high viewership ratings on television and video streaming portals, huge turnout for its on-ground events, and won 9 out of 21 nominations in Star Awards 20.
 Towards the end of 2014, MediaCorp announced a sequel to the series.
 As the series will coincide with MediaCorp's big move from Caldecott Hill to Mediapolis@one-north, MediaCorp shared plans to promote the show, including a mega-bulk publicity plan on major television, radio, and interactive media channels, and a charity gala premiere to increase sponsors' advertising profits.

 The cast of the series had imaging sessions for the show in May.
 Jeanette Aw's wardrobe was expanded by the production team to match her role's elevated career status.
 Julie Tan revealed that she began her preparation work for her role by watching Japanese dramas and practicing her expressions while looking into a mirror, and also made a trip to Taipei for five days to observe the behaviour of 'taimei's there.

 Filming commenced on 10 June 2015, and held its lensing ceremony on 19 June.
 Taiwanese actress Chen Meifeng appeared in the lensing ceremony during her 5-to-6-day stint, dismissing rumours that she is in a relationship with Li Nanxing.
 It was also revealed that the show will end on 15 January 2016 with 32 episodes.
 Additional promotional photography was held on 29 June, involving the main cast.
 In addition, Zoe Tay and Aw went to China International Film & TV Programs Exhibition (CIFTPE) in Beijing to promote the show.
 The bridal magazine sequence was shot on 24 July at the Peranakan Museum, with Aw, Romeo Tan, Rui En and Qi Yuwu.

-TVB actor Damian Lau went to Singapore in September for the show.
+Damian Lau went to Singapore in September for the show.
 One of his scenes involves a flashback with him attempting suicide from a 13-storey HDB flat.
 Because the haze had hit unhealthy ranges, Lau was under the weather and declined all media interviews, but felt much better at the time Toggle interviewed him.
 During the filming, Li, dressed in his 1990s style haircut in the scene, brought in herbal tea for him, while Tay offered local cakes and snacks.

 The production crew and cast (Tay, Li, Qi, Aw, Rui En and Romeo Tan), together with the Toggle reporting crew, head to Melbourne on 25 September for around 10 days of filming.
 Toggle made live reports throughout their stint.
 The cast also provided their experiences while filming for the show on Thursdays, beginning from 15 October.
 Filming wrapped up in October 2015.